-Elia A. Robertson is a former assistant Philadelphia district attorney and standout law school trial team competitor who litigates medical malpractice, personal injury, product liability and sexual assault cases at Kline & Specter.
+Elia A. Robertson, a partner at the firm, is a former assistant Philadelphia district attorney and standout law school trial team competitor who litigates medical malpractice, personal injury, product liability and sexual assault cases at Kline & Specter.

-In her most recent case, Robertson in September 2017 was co-counsel in a trial that concluded in a $57.1 million jury verdict -- including $7.1 million in compensatory and $50 million in punitive damages -- against a Johnson & Johson subidiary for a Pennsylavia woman who was left permanently injured by the company's defective vaginal mesh device. (read the article)
+In late 2017, Robertson was co-counsel in a trial that concluded in a $57.1 million jury verdict — including $7.1 million in compensatory and $50 million in punitive damages — against J&J for a Pennsylvania woman injured by the company's vaginal mesh device.
+(Read the article)

 Before that case, Robertson was co-counsel in litigation that resulted in a $1.725 million settlement in March 2017 on behalf of an eight-year-old boy who was sexually assaulted by a teenager at a Montgomery County residential youth facility.
 The facility failed to provide required constant supervision of the younger boy.